 This was my son’s assigned rising 7th grade summer reading book.
 My son liked the first half of the book which is about 11-year-old Alex Petroski’s road trip from Colorado to New Mexico for a rocket launch event with his small and very afraid dog.
 The story is told through Alex’s voice by way of recordings and it also indicated to me that perhaps Alex has Asperger’s Syndrome.
 We know that it’s just Alex and his mom at home and there is something not quite right with her as Alex is the primary caretaker for both of them.

-I think while some have this book on the short list for Newbery, there is just too much going on in terms of adult characters, plot twists, and mental health challenges for a middle school audience.
+I think while some have this book on the shortlist for Newbery, there is just too much going on in terms of adult characters, plot twists, and mental health challenges for a middle school audience.
 For a road trip book, I’d probably recommend Walk Two Moons by Sharon Creech instead.
-My son would recommend The True Meaning of Smekday by Adam Rex instead. [chapter book, ages 10 and up]
+My son would recommend The True Meaning of Smekday by Adam Rex instead. [middle grade, ages 10 and up]

 This is Just A Test by Wendy Wan-Long Shang and Madelyn Rosenberg